-This page contains many fields to track such information as the best contact people at the school for hosting or sending, the school's policy on accepting exchange students or giving credit to sending students, etc. This information must be maintained by volunteers and AFS staff as new information is learned, so please do your part in updating information.
-If you do not have access to edit certain fields, please ask your TDS to make the needed updates as school information and policies change regularly.
+The School Description page contains many fields to track such information as the best contact people at the school for hosting or sending, the school's policy on accepting exchange students or giving credit to sending students, etc. This information must be maintained by volunteers and AFS staff as new information is learned, so please do your part in updating information and dating your updates.
+If you do not have access to edit certain fields, please ask your School Outreach Coordinator or School Partnerships staff to make the needed updates as school information and policies change regularly.
 Thank you!

-In the designated fields you can enter the names and email addresses of various school contacts.
-Note that the school officials who can receive an emailed online PAF via Global Link are the Principal, School Hosting Contact, and PAF Signer. *Note that the PAF Signer’s title, name, and email as well as the ‘Date Signed’ will be updated automatically when an online PAF is signed electronically.
+In the designated fields you can see the names and email addresses of various school contacts.
+The school officials who can receive an emailed online PAF via Global Link are the PAF Receiver, Principal, School Hosting Contact, and PAF Signer. *Note that the PAF Signer’s title, name, and email as well as the ‘Date Signed’ will be updated automatically when an online PAF is signed electronically.

 The information in the School Description tab is also used for the Form E - the part of the host family application that let's our incoming exchange students learn about their school placement before they arrive.
 Thus, it is courteous to give them current and accurate school information.

 The individuals listed above (Sections 1 and 3 on the School Description page) will also show up in the easy-to-view school description on MyAFS, so it is beneficial to your entire team to keep this information up-to-date.
 The easiest way to add or edit the school contact people is to click on View on MyAFS: